katiehan22/NoOutsideSnacks/README.md

 # No Outside Snacks

 ## Background
 No Outside Snacks is a movie theater concession stand themed game.
-There will be 4 dispensers - movie theater butter, slushee, mustard, and pretzel salt.
-Trays of food will move across the bottom of the screen.
-The user must match the correct topping with the food item and get enough points to move on to the next level.
-The levels with progressively get harder with the food items moving faster and the orders getting larger.
+Food orders will move across the bottom of the screen.
+The player must match the correct topping with the food item to earn enough points to move on to the next level.
+The player advances through 4 levels with the levels progressively get harder as the food items move faster and the orders get larger.

 ## Functionality and MVPs
-Players will be able to:
+Players are able to:
-* Control which food dispenser use by hovering with the mouse.
+* Control which topping dispenser use by hovering with the mouse.
 * Dispense the topping onto the food item with a click.
+The food image will change to indicate whether or not the player was correcrt and earned a point.
-* Keep track of their score and earn enough points to move onto the next level.
+* Keep track of their score and earn enough points to advance through the 4 levels.

 Additional Features:
-* Music: Background music and sound effects based on different actions.
+* Music: Background music and sound effects based on different actions, with a mute button.

 ## Wireframe
 ![Imgur](https://i.imgur.com/ZbzP84h.png)